Coach Trip: Series 3 (2012)

-Celebrity Coach Trip 3 was the third (and, at the time, the final) celebrity series of Coach Trip which aired from 16 to 27 January 2012 before series 8 started airing.
+Celebrity Coach Trip 3 was the third and final celebrity series of Coach Trip which aired from 16 to 27 January 2012 before series 8 started airing.
 Filming took place from 4 to 18 July 2011.

-On the last day of the coach trip the remaining couples vote for the couple that they want to win the £1,000 prize for charity.
+On the last day of the coach trip, the remaining couples vote for the couple that they want to win the £1,000 prize for charity.
 This coach trip had another journey around the Mediterranean, with the starting location and pick up point in Trieste, Italy, and the first destination was Ljubljana, Slovenia.

 The Voting system on this series was: